 You might have seen the recent announcement of developer preview for support of OAuth Code Grant in Azure Active Directory.
 You can use this to provide delegated access when accessing resources.
 We can use the same mechanism to access AAD resources using delegated access via Graph API.
-We have just released a PHP sample that shows how to use this.
+We have an updated PHP sample that shows how to use this.
 The blog post provides details on what’s required in building such an application.

 In our previous posts on this blog and our samples web site, we have shown various kinds of Applications you can build that consume information from AAD Graph.
 But the one thing that was common to all the applications was that they used Application credentials exclusively when talking to AAD Graph and did not use User identity.
 Since the user identity is not used in the Client Credentials flow, the application has to take the responsibility for making sure that the users are authenticated and are given the appropriate level of access when accessing resources in AAD.
 Users get different permissions in AAD depending on the role they belong to.
 For example, all Users get permissions to read their own information.
 But if a User belongs to “Company Administrator” role, he has administrator permissions and can read and write objects of other users as well.
 So how can application developers just depend on the Access Checks put into place in AAD Graph rather than enforcing them in their application when accessing AAD data?
 This is where OAuth 2.0 Authorization code grant will help us build an application using delegated access to the directory resources.